-In Ghana, billions of dollars is pumped into the education sector every year to build infrastructure and train hundreds of thousands of students to make them competitive in a global environment.
+In Ghana, billions of dollars are pumped into the education sector every year to build infrastructure and train hundreds of thousands of students to make them competitive in a global environment.

-Education has transformed the lives of many people across the world for the better.
+And, without a doubt, education has transformed the lives of many people, not only in Ghana, but also across the world for the better.

 But time and time again, people have proven that formal education is not the only pathway to success.

 In the US, people like Bill Gate and Mark Zuckerberg dropped out of the university, but still managed to build some of the world’s most valuable companies.